 Foot problems in elephants under human care are frequently seen.
 Several anatomical structures can be involved in foot problems: the sole (pad or slipper), the nails, the joint ligaments, the tendons, the distal phalanges and the joints.
 Many of the problems are management-related.
-Abnormal wear, inappropriate substrate, stereotypic repetitive movements and lack of space to move around are some of the major causes of orthopedic problems in the elephant feet.
+Abnormal wear, inappropriate substrate, stereotypic repetitive movements and lack of space to move around are some of the major causes of orthopedic problems in elephant feet.

 Examination of the foot

 Check the nail cuticles.
 Remember that elephants have sweat glands in their cuticles.
 Cuticles should not be too short as this may facilitate the invasion of microorganisms.
 However, they should also not be too long.
 Elephants seem to care for their nails by rubbing them along hard objects or their own legs.
-Overgrown cuticles may result in accumulation of sweat: when trimmed these cuticles or when pressure is exerted on the cuticles, watery fluid may be discharged (see video).
+Overgrown cuticles may result in accumulation of sweat: when trimmed or when pressure is exerted on the cuticles, watery fluid may be discharged (see video).

 The nails and the sole are interconnected by a structure that is an equivalent of the white area in horses and cattle.
 It forms a delicate connection, where microbes can penetrate into deeper layers to cause an infection (pododermatitis) ultimately resulting in osteitis and arthritis of the interphalangeal joints.

-The nails should never be longer than the pad, as they do not bear weigth when the elephant is standing still nor during walking (see video).
+The nails should never be longer than the pad, as they should not bear weigth when the elephant is standing still nor during walking (see video).
 Long nails can easily develop a tear, giving access to microbes.

 The pad of the sole must be thick and have a distinct pattern of grooves.
-When wear is insufficient, the grooves may become too deep and form an easy entrance for dirt and microbes, which may result in a sole abscess.
+When wear is insufficient, the grooves may become too deep and form an easy entrance for stones, dirt and microbes, which may result in a sole abscess.
 Too much wear results in a smooth surface and a thin pad, vulnerable for deeper sole lesions.